dulrich/ulrichdev/content/photos.md

 * [mud nests](/static/img/mud-nests.jpg) - no idea what builds these, they were attached to the bottom of the rock when I flipped it
 * [turtle](/static/img/turtle.jpg) - probably an [eastern spiny softshell turtle](http://en.wikipedia.org/wiki/Spiny_softshell_turtle)

+## David Ulrich ##

+Even the author is organized alphabetically.

+* [mountain goat](/static/img/self-goat-totem.jpg) - posing as my animal totem, the mountain goat

+## Indoors ##

+* [houseplants](/static/img/well-travelled-plants.jpg) - these are some well-travelled houseplants, with over 2000 miles under their stems

 ## Landscapes ##

 * [J Percy Priest Lake](/static/img/swimming-cove.jpg) - looking north from where we usually go swimming